jesslenelee/jesslenelee-old.github.io/teaching.md

 The most recent iteration was completed in January 2022.

-Course structure
+Course structure:<br>
-Lesson 1: Basic syntax in R and exploring data
+Lesson 1: Basic syntax in R and exploring data<br>
-Lesson 2: Data cleaning and data transformation
+Lesson 2: Data cleaning and data transformation <br>
-Lesson 3: Basic syntax of ggplot2
+Lesson 3: Basic syntax of ggplot2 <br>
-Lesson 4: Aesthetics, attributes, and faceting in ggplot2 Lesson 5: Enhancing visualizations in ggplot2
+Lesson 4: Aesthetics, attributes, and faceting in ggplot2<br>
+Lesson 5: Enhancing visualizations in ggplot2<br>

 The full syllabus is available <a href="https://www.dropbox.com/s/lfwr5j4nuyzabe9/Introduction%20to%20Data%20Analysis%20and%20Visualisation%20-%20updated1September2021.pdf?dl=0">here</a>.